 - The happiness of your call center employees will likely rub off on your callers.
 That means a more positive and friendly experience for anyone who comes in contact with your call center.

-- Happy workers are also proven to be more productive.
+- Happy agents are also proven to be more productive.
 So if your employees are working happily at your call center, they’re probably working hard and accomplishing tons while they do.

-Feedback is an essential part of any managerial position.
+Feedback is an essential part of a manager’s position.
 But feedback isn’t only about criticism.
-It’s also about giving a pat on the back.
-If you are going to critique, you should always begin with a compliment as it makes the recipient more apt to absorb the suggestions for improvement.
+It’s also about recognizing others’ achievements..
+If you are going to suggest points of improvement to an agent, begin by stating their strengths, ,as it makes the recipient more apt to absorb the suggestions for improvement.

-But every review doesn’t have to be about improving.
+Not every review has to be about improving.
 You can also give positive reviews.
 Or send quick notes when someone does something outstanding.
 People are much more likely to rev up their game if they know that someone is noticing their hard work and achievements.

 Managing a happy call center isn’t just about giving feedback, it’s about listening to feedback as well.
 A healthy workplace will welcome feedback and suggestions in a structured and professional way.
 But it’s not enough to hear the requests.
 You have to show that you’re listening as well.